patrickfrey/mewa/doc/faq.md

 <a name="targetAudience"/>

 ### What audience is targeted by _Mewa_?
-_Mewa_ is probably not the right tool for people without any clue how parser generators work as the assistance for beginners is quite poor.
+_Mewa_ is for people with some base knowledge about how parser generators work (*).
-There is for example no support given by _Mewa_ if your grammar contains conflicts.
-The ideal start to get familiar with _Mewa_ is after you have made some steps with other parser generators and you know how a table driven parser generator works.
-This is when you ask yourself questions about how to implement a typesystem.
+It starts where many compiler compiler projects stop.
+It tries to assist you implementing a typesystem for your compiler project.

+**(*)** There has not yet been much effort done to assist users in case of conflicts in a grammar.
+The conflicts are detected and reported and the building of the parser fails in consequence, but there is no mechanism implemented for autocorrection and there is no deeper analysis made by the _Mewa_ parser generator program.

 <a name="coveredLanguageClasses"/>